Helpful Tips for Managing Separation Anxiety in Dogs

 In fact, a study showed that 72.5% of dogs studied showed signs of anxiety-like behaviours, with separation anxiety affecting around 5% of them.

-What exactly is separation anxiety?
 Separation anxiety is considered a mental health disorder and is defined as “being afraid of being separated from a particular person, persons, or even a pet”.
-For a dog, this means they fear being separated from their owner and will react when that happens.

-It’s not just when they are home alone either.
+It's not just when they are home alone, either.
 Untreated separation anxiety often makes your dog extremely clingy.
 They may follow you around the house, to the bathroom, or even just get anxious if another person is taking up too much of your attention.

 5 Causes of Separation Anxiety in Dogs

-So why is your dog all of a sudden so needy?
 There are many reasons that your dog may not like being alone, but the sudden onset of separation anxiety in dogs is usually caused by a big change in their life.

 They may have spent years being totally comfortable being home alone for a few hours each day, but now can’t stand it when you are not with them for more than a few minutes at a time.

-The first step in treating separation anxiety is understanding the cause.
 Here are a few things that may trigger separation anxiety in your pup:

 Did you recently move homes?
 Or move out of the province?
-Are you your dog’s second owner?
+Are you your dog's second owner?
 Did you adopt them from a shelter?
-Just like these events could trigger a human to have an anxiety attack, they may have done the same to your dog.
+Just like these events could trigger a human to have an anxiety attack, they may have done the same to your pup.

-Big environmental changes are both scary and confusing to your dog, so it’s important to help them comfortably acclimate to their new surroundings.
+Dogs develop separation anxiety when they feel insecure due to change.
+Big environmental changes are both scary and confusing to your dog, so it's important to help them comfortably acclimate to their new surroundings.

 2. New Family Members